24th Sunday After Pentecost

 November 3, 2013

-Some churches observe the First Sunday in November, or the last Sunday in October if it falls close to November 1, as All Saints Sunday, Readings for All Saints Sunday can be used in place of the regular readings on this Sunday if so observed.
+Some churches observe the First Sunday in November, or the last Sunday in October if it falls close to November 1, as All Saints Sunday, Readings for Year C All Saints Day can be used in place of the regular readings on this Sunday if so observed.

 Commentary on the Texts